Are donuts one of the best foods on the planet? Yes.

 No air fryer?
 No problem!

-As the name Air Fryer Donut Holes implies, these come out best when using an air fryer.
-But, I know that not everybody has one of those!
-If you don’t, you can still make great donut holes in the oven.
+As the name “” implies, these work best as an .
+But, I know that not everybody has an air fryer.
+If you don’t, you can still make great in the oven.

-For my Protein Cider Donut Recipe I used the oven, and the donuts came out great.
+My Protein Cider s are , and they come out great that way.
 For those, I baked them at 350 degrees F for about 10 minutes, and you should be able to get away with roughly the same amount of time here.

 If you try these air fryer donut holes for yourself and love them as much as I did, please leave a review below or come share your recreation with me on Instagram!